gnugal314/project-metavasis/README.md

+# Welcome to Metavasis - Break the Barrier.
+Build Understanding.
+Metavasis is the transition from complexity to clarity.

+Inspired by Scientia — the Bearer of Knowledge, this platform exists to break down barriers around data, technology, and understanding.

+# From systems to insight.
+From data to decisions.
+From tech to tech-Knowledgy.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.